What To Wear In Czech Republic

 - Prague is beautiful and picturesque, with many sights to walk around - and lots of steps!
 So take a very comfortable pair of walking shoes.

 - Avoid taking high heels at all, as most of the streets are cobbled.
-Boots with a chunky heel or wedge heels are more common for dressing up, but smart flat shoes are probably best.
+Boots with a chunky heel or wedge heels are more common for dressing up, but smart flat shoes are probably best (try Hotter shoes, for a wide range of comfortable styles).

 - Whatever the time of year you are travelling the weather can be unpredictable - temperatures can vary from one day to the next and rain is always possible.
 Layers and a lightweight raincoat will ensure you are always dry and comfortable, and an umbrella will also be useful.